datadruidi/sotilasvenajan-villapaitapeli/README.md

-# Military Russian 101
+# All Things Russian Military 101 / Sotilasvenäjän villapaitapeli

 ![Military Russian 101 banner](docs/banner.png)

-Military Russian 101 is a learning game.
+All Things Russian Military 101 (Sotilasvenäjän villapaitapeli) is a learning game.
 It teaches Russian military words and topics.
 The app is available in Finnish and English.

 Play in a browser at [villapaitapeli.fi](https://villapaitapeli.fi).